 SaaS solutions almost always require integrations with other tools and tech.
 For example:

 Building these integrations yourself can require a lot of coding expertise.
 On Bubble, thousands of pre-built plugins give you quick access to the integrations and features you need.
-And if there happens to be something you can’t find?
-Use Bubble’s (no-code!)
-API connector to build your own connection and workflow.
+And if there happens to be something you can’t find, use Bubble’s API Connector — now a dedicated editor tab — to build your own connection and workflow without code.

 Scalability